 - Freshwater eels

 - Aquatic turtles

-What is the Best Cartridge Filter for the Gallon Volume of Your Fish Tank?
+What is the Best Canister Filter for the Gallon Capacity of Your Fish Tank?

 Below I’ll recommend a particular piece of gear for every possible setup, according to my experience and observations.